 - Strategic vendors – those that you cannot do business without.

-Analyze Vendor Attack Surface
+2) Analyze Vendor Attack Surface

 Examine the vendor’s public-facing digital footprint and look for any cybersecurity gaps in their assets.
-Assessment should include their IT and network, and the applications they use and how they use them.
-You should also evaluate the human aspects of their operation including their social posture and the effectiveness of their security team.
+Assessment should include their IT and network, the applications they use and how they use them.
+You should also evaluate the human aspects of their operation including their social posture and the effectiveness of their information security and team.
 Solutions like Panorays can perform these assessments in minutes and are non-intrusive to the vendor being assessed.

-Automate the Questionnaire Process
+3) Automate the Questionnaire Process

-Continuously Monitor Vendor Risk
+4) Continuously Monitor Vendor Risk

-The due diligence process should not end once a vendor is onboard.
+The due diligence vendor selection process should not end once a vendor is onboard.
 Vendor networks and assets change and the threat landscape evolves continuously over time.
-You need to have a process for ongoing monitoring of your vendors’ security posture to mitigate any cybersecurity threats that can affect your organization.
+You need a process for ongoing monitoring of your vendors’ security posture to mitigate any cybersecurity threats that can affect your organization.
 Beyond that, when you terminate your vendor relationship, a comprehensive off-boarding process is required to remove access and privileges which are no longer appropriate.